Gaspachow/simple-blog/README.md

 ## Current WIP
 Form to a post an image to the database working.
 Need to implement frontpage dynamically pulling every post from MongoDB and displaying them.
+Internal GET request API to fetch all existing posts

 ##
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).